 Learn which country standards Cryos operates with here .

 In every pregnancy, there is a small risk of having a child with a congenital disease, and in some cases, this might turn out to be inherited.
 At Cryos our donors undergo thorough screening before being accepted as a donor in order to minimize the risk of the donor passing any serious conditions on to the child.

 Despite our thorough selection and screening procedure, however, the risk of having a child with a medical condition cannot be eliminated.
 If a condition is detected in a child, and there is reason to believe that the disease might be the result of the use of donor eggs, Cryos should be informed immediately, so that we can take the necessary action.
-Please reach out to our Customer Care, who can help you report a condition.
+Please reach out to our Clinic Account Team, who can help you or your patient report a condition.